Imagine a sailing vessel that will meet her energy needs through regenerative power.

 New advances in propellers, electric propulsion/regeneration motors, battery technologies and electronic controllers make this possible and are available today.

 Matthew Turner can, in fact, operate on a carbon-neutral basis.
-Energy to run our ship will come from regenerative power under sail, onboard generators fueled with recycled vegetable oil, and dockside charging from solar panels and wind generators.
+Energy to run our ship will come from regenerative power under sail, which can be fueled with bio-fuel, and dockside charging from solar panels and wind generators.
 The dockside solar will be facilitated by the US Army Corps of Engineers at their Bay Model facility, which has recently been outfitted with a rooftop solar array that generates 540 kW/h.

 Day-to-day operations are designed to minimize energy and water use with a waste management system that will repurpose, recycle and reduce waste.
 By using LED lighting, induction cooking and low energy navigation and appliances, the Matthew Turner will use less than 50kWh per day.
-The vessel can produce enough clean energy in just four to six hours of sailing to sustain the vessel’s needs.
+The vessel can produce enough clean energy in a day of sailing to sustain the vessel’s needs.

 - Power is delivered on-demand to support propulsion or auxiliary power, or both simultaneously